tabarra/txAdmin/docs/dev_notes.md

     - [x] migrate setup webroute
     - [x] migrate deployer webroute
     - [x] migrate masterActions->reset webroute
+    - [ ] New Settings Page:
+        - [x] hide onesync
+        - [x] new layout
+        - [x] move all options from old page to new page (no code just yet)
+        - [x] make route to get all settings
+        - [x] create template tab for easy copy paste
+        - [x] figure out the use of id/names in the pathParams, confirm modal, error msg
+        - [x] apply template to all tabs
+        - [ ] json input modals
+        - [ ] write down the client-side validations
+        - [ ] write saveConfigs.ts
+        - [ ] perms: message if no settings.view perms
+        - [ ] perms: message if no settings.write perms
         - [ ]
+        - [ ] double check:
+            - FIXME:NC
+            - check if all disabled={pageCtx.isReadOnly} were applied
+            - check if all text fields and selects have the `htmlFor`
+            - check if all textarea fields are auto-sized
+            - If shutdownNoticeDelayMs & restartSpawnDelayMs are really ms, and being migrated from secs for the case of shutdownNoticeDelay
+            - censoring tokens in case of view perms only (getConfigs.ts)
+    - [ ]
+    - [ ] remove `settings.ejs` and `core/routes/settings/get-old.ts`
     - [ ] i actually do need to change how the setup and deployer works to set the cfgPath to relative
     - [ ] migrate discord bot `refreshConfig()` and settings save
     - [ ] migrate all cfg mutation routes